Volkswagen Touareg interior

 The steering wheel feels nice and plush, though – even if it looks very similar to what you get in a humdrum Golf hatchback.

-Entry-level SEL models come with LED interior lighting, leather seats and a few decorative aluminium and stainless steel trims on dashboard and door sills.
+Entry-level SE models come with LED interior lighting, leather seats and a few decorative aluminium and stainless steel trims on dashboard and door sills.
+SEL adds chrome window surrounds, a central rear armrest with cupholders, leather trim and chrome exhaust tailpipes.
 Step up to an R-Line version and you also get some embossed aluminium trims and a black roof lining to make the Touareg’s cabin feel a bit more sporty.

-Fork out for a top-spec R-Line Tech model and you get some upgraded leather seats with more adjustment and some stitched R-Line logos, along with a whopping great 15-inch central touchscreen and a second digital driver’s display in place of conventional analogue dials.
+Fork out for an R-Line Tech model and you get some upgraded leather seats with more adjustment and some stitched R-Line logos, along with a whopping great 15-inch central touchscreen and a second digital driver’s display in place of conventional analogue dials.

 - 1. Tell us what you want from a car